ultrafunkamsterdam/undetected-chromedriver/README.md

 Optimized Selenium Chromedriver patch which does not trigger anti-bot services like Distill Network / Imperva / DataDome / Botprotect.io
 Automatically downloads the driver binary and patches it.

-* Tested until current chrome beta versions
+* Tested until current Chrome beta versions
 * Works also on Brave Browser and many other Chromium based browsers, some tweaking
 * Python 3.6++**